vpht1/hband/README_en.md

 **Personal sensitive information** refers to personal information that, once leaked, illegally provided or misused, may endanger personal and property safety, and easily lead to personal reputation, physical and mental health damage, or discriminatory treatment.
 Including biometrics, religious beliefs, specific identities, medical and health, financial accounts, whereabouts, genetic data and other information, as well as personal information of minors under the age of fourteen.

-**De-identification,** through the technical processing of personal information (using pseudonym, encryption, hash function and other technical means to replace the identification of personal information), so that it cannot be identified or associated without additional information The process of the subject of personal information.
+**De-identification**, through the technical processing of personal information (using pseudonym, encryption, hash function and other technical means to replace the identification of personal information), so that it cannot be identified or associated without additional information The process of the subject of personal information.

-**Anonymization,** through the technical processing of personal information, so that the subject of personal information cannot be identified or associated, and the processed information cannot be restored.
+**Anonymization**, through the technical processing of personal information, so that the subject of personal information cannot be identified or associated, and the processed information cannot be restored.
 The information obtained after anonymization is not personal information.

-**Non-personal information,** refers to other information that cannot identify a specific natural person or reflect the activities of a specific natural person.
+**Non-personal information**, refers to other information that cannot identify a specific natural person or reflect the activities of a specific natural person.

-**Service log information,** including IP address, browser type, telecom operator, language used, date and time of access.
+**Service log information**, including IP address, browser type, telecom operator, language used, date and time of access.